Join our New Year Spanish Challenge!

 Nunca llega a tiempo.

-For more practice with all of this, go to LCSPodcast.com/154, or tune in tomorrow for a big quiz to practice everything we’ve learned this week.
+To get more practice with these sentences,join the free course here and quiz yourself with them until you’re acing this.
+Or tune in tomorrow for a big quiz to practice everything we’ve learned this week.

 Previous: Episode 1